 Conjoint analysis is relevant to a wide range of organizations; and is useful in evaluating both products and services.
 Roles may include - but are not limited to - engineers, R&D / NPD specialists, developers, marketers, entrepreneurs and executives.

-- Estimate potential share of volume (preference share) for your product and competitor products (if you have no competitors, other options are available).
+- Estimate potential share (preference share) for your product and competitor products (if you have no competitors, other options are available).
 Preference share is a function of brand equity, product features and pricing and is isolated from external factors (such as awareness and distribution levels) that may vary across competitors and time.